-- A female predominance has been noted among patients who develop thyroid carcinoma in the early and middle adult years. - By contrast, cases seen in childhood and late adult life are distributed equally between males and females. - Most thyroid carcinomas (except medullary carcinomas) are derived from the thyroid follicular epithelium
+- A female predominance has been noted among patients who develop thyroid carcinoma in the early and middle adult years. - By contrast, cases seen in childhood and late adult life are distributed equally between males and females.

+- Most thyroid carcinomas (except medullary carcinomas which arise from the c-cells: calcitonin secreting cells) are derived from the thyroid follicular epithelium.